 Before LinkedIn, Reid’s first attempt was a social networking platform called Socialnet.
 That was back in 1997, seven years before Facebook.
 Reid said the experiences of Socialnet “gave him scars and spilled much blood.”
 The primary lesson he learned was the need to focus on one specific area, business.

-He realized that there was a growing need for a one-stop network where professionals could enhance their careers, gain, or share knowledge, build brands, or find talent.
-LinkedIn was born.
+He realized that there was a growing need for a one-stop network where professionals could enhance their careers, gain, or share knowledge, build brands, or find talent, and so LinkedIn was born.

 Planned Specifically for Professional Networking